-- A. All new developments will be required to be of a high quality and environmentally conscious design and developers will be required to: - 1.
-Undertake a Health Impact Assessment (HIA), informed by a robust evidence base, ensuring that health and wellbeing are addressed as an integrated part of the planning process, for new residential developments of over 10 units. - 2.
-Incorporate design features to ensure sustainable water use, and reuse of grey water, and avoid water course pollution. - 3.
-Incorporate design features that maximise energy efficiency and sustainability to minimise the effects of climate change, in line with the 'be Lean, be Clean, be Green, be Seen' draft London Plan principles. - 4.
+- A. Proposals for new development in the Plan area should seek to achieve high standards of design and sustainability, both to new buildings and to external areas within the development site.
+Proposals should demonstrate that they: - 1.
+Provide a satisfactory environment throughout the development for the health and wellbeing of residents, employees and visitors. - 2.
+Incorporate design features to ensure sustainable water use, and reuse of grey water, and avoid watercourse pollution. - 3.
+Incorporate design features that maximise energy efficiency and sustainability to minimise the effects of climate change, in line with the 'be Lean, be Clean, be Green, be Seen' London Plan principles. - 4.
 Incorporate boundary treatments which contribute to an active and attractive street scene, passive surveillance to ensure safety and security and demonstrate a positive interaction with the wider public realm through appropriate scale landscaping. - 5.
 Provide adequate and discreet waste management facilities.